2017 Indonesia President's Cup

 2017 Indonesia President's Cup (Piala Presiden 2017) was the second edition of the Indonesia President's Cup football championship, which was held by the Football Association of Indonesia (PSSI).
 The tournament was held from 4 February to 12 March 2017.
-In 2015 edition, Mahaka Sports and Entertainment designated as operator of the championship; this year's edition was held up by the control of the PSSI.
+In the 2015 edition, Mahaka Sports and Entertainment designated as operator of the championship; this year's edition was held up by the control of the PSSI.
 This championship became a means of testing the new league rules by PSSI before being used in Liga 1 in April 2017.
 The broadcasting rights were granted to two television stations under Elang Mahkota Teknologi group, namely Indosiar and SCTV.

 Teams

 20 clubs participated in the 2017 President's Cup.
 18 clubs from 2016 Indonesia Soccer Championship A, with the rest coming from the champions and runners-up of 2016 Indonesia Soccer Championship B, PSCS Cilacap and PSS Sleman.
 The twenty clubs were divided into five groups, each filled with four participants.